getify/Functional-Light-JS/ch1.md

 You probably know by experience that an awful lot of your time spent "coding" is actually spent reading existing code.
 Very few of us are so privileged as to spend all or most of our time simply banging out all new code and never dealing with code that others (or our past selves) wrote.

-It's widely cited that developers spend 70% of code maintenance time on reading to understand it?
-I find that very compelling.
+It's widely estimated that developers spend 70% of code maintenance time on reading to understand it?
+That is eye-opening.
 70%.
 No wonder the global average for a programmer's lines of code written per day is about 10.
-We spend the other 7 hours and 30 minutes of the day just reading the code to figure out where those 10 lines should go!
+We spend 7 hours and 30 minutes of our day just reading the code to figure out where those 10 lines should go!

 I think we should focus a lot more on the readability of our code.
 And by the way, readability is not just about fewer characters.
-Readability is actually most affected by familiarity.
+Readability is actually most impacted by familiarity.
 [1]

-So, if we are going to spend our time concerned with making code that will be more readable and understandable, FP is really effective in that effort.
+If we are going to spend our time concerned with making code that will be more readable and understandable, FP is central in that effort.
 The principles of FP are well established, deeply studied and vetted, and provably verifiable.
 Taking the time to learn and employ these FP principles will ultimately lead to more readily and recognizably familiar code for you and others.
 The increase in code familiarity, and the expediency of that recognition, will increase code readability.

 For example, once you learn what `map(..)` does, you'll be able to almost instantly spot and understand it when you see it in any program.
 But every time you see a `for` loop, you're going to have to read the whole loop to understand it.
 The syntax of the `for` loop may be familiar, but the substance of what it's doing is not; that has to be *read*, every time.